Why San Francisco had an apocalyptic orange sky

 Will it come down on us?

 When the skies above are so thick, less sunlight can get through, and that means the ground will be cooler than normal.
-And if the ground air is cooler, then the inversion will hold and the bad air won’t come down to us.
+If the ground air is cooler, the inversion will hold and the bad air won’t come down to us.

 “This time of year, we tend to have the inversion layer form pretty frequently because of the nature of our environment, like being on the Pacific Ocean,” Lunden said.

-The hot weather in the Bay Area over the last few days can counter that, as the heat can block cold weather coming in from the ocean and stop that cool air from making its way inland.
+The hot weather in the Bay Area over the last few days can counter that, however, as the heat can block cold weather coming in from the ocean and stop that cool air from making its way inland.

-Are there conditions when the inversion layer collapses and the smoky air comes down?
+Are there conditions in which the inversion layer collapses and the smoky air comes down?
 Yes, that can happen, especially if the colder air is not moving in from the ocean during the night.
 If there is warm air above the layer and warm air below, the air mixes together more, and the pollutants that are high in the air can come down.
-Today, that didn’t happen, as you can tell from the chart showing mostly green and yellow conditions for air quality.
+That didn’t happen Wednesday, as you can tell from the chart showing mostly green and yellow conditions for air quality.
 Let’s hope it stays that way.